 For a list of meeting locations, click here.[Back ]

-Your trustee will usually contact you or your lawyer with a list.
-It is recommended that your bring:
+Your trustee will usually contact your lawyer with a list.
+You must bring:

 I think I need to file right away.
 How do I start?

 Normally, we do not require clients to fill out a myriad of forms before a case is filed.
 Our method of case preparation is to subject the client to as little "busy work" as possible and the interview is usually accomplished orally.
-However, if you wish to get a jump on the process and accelerate the filing process, then you may complete our bankruptcy interview form by clicking here. please note the form is in Adobe PDF format.
-Get your free adobe PDF reader by clicking their icon.
-Alternatively, West Pub.
-Co. provides a form you can get here.
-You can fill out their form and mail or fax it to us.
-You do not need Acrobat to download it.
+However, if you wish to get a jump on the process it would help if you do the required credit counseling (1st or pre-filing course) at any number of bankruptcy credit counseling providers.
+Currently, an inexpensive on is DebtorCC which offers counseling for about $10.
+There are many others.
+Just Google it.

 Yes, but we do not encourage self-representation.
 You only get one chance in eight years to file a chapter 7.
 Representing yourself leaves your case open for possible serious irreparable error.
 Competent legal counsel. is a must in a bankruptcy case.
 However, you can obtain any form in Adobe PDF format here, from the Federal Judiciary homepage..